adam-p/yesterday-i-learned/random.md

 1. You are supposed to [say "thank you"](https://blog.asana.com/2016/07/workstyle-positive-feedback-at-work/) when you get a compliment at work, *and then try to ask a question to better understand why the compliment was given*.
 1. If a bridge is [wavering about because of the people on it](https://m.youtube.com/watch?v=gQK21572oSU&feature=youtu.be), then the people will try to adjust their stride to the movement, making the situation even worse.
 1. Business insider found [one thing pie charts are good at](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6), surprisingly: comparing two different things with very different amounts.
+1. Justin was born on Christmas day.
+1. "A trick I learned from Argentinian circus people, who make amazing BBQ, is let the grill heat up and then cut an onion in half to rub on the grate.
+It imparts a nice flavor and cleans the grill very well."

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm